knuesel/callisto/src/handlers.typ

 //
 // - The generic "text/x.source" handler (used by the default code cell source
 //   and raw cell source handlers) takes a 'lang' argument.
 //
+// - The "text/x.stream" handler gets a 'name' argument for the stream name
+//   ("stdout" or "stderr").
+//
+// - The "text/x.error" handler gets 'name' and 'traceback' arguments.
+//
+// - The "application/x.rich-object" handler gets 'metadata', 'type' and
+//   'subhandler-args' arguments.
+//
 // When defining a handler, the user can choose to add an '..args' sink if
 // they don't care about extra arguments, or omit this sink if they prefer to
 // see an error when an unknown argument is passed.
+//
+// To call a handler, use the 'handle' function from common.typ.

 // Generic image handler that supports image path and image bytes, used by
 // several others to actually render the image.